 Industrial methane pollution poses a significant threat to public health, fuels climate change and wastes energy resources.
 There are proven, low-cost solutions to cut this dangerous and wasteful pollution.
-But there are currently no federal safeguards in place to limit the amount of methane pollution that's being emitted by oil and gas industry facilities in use today.
+But standards to reduce these emissions are under attack by the Trump administration.

-Every day, the oil and gas industry leaks dangerous and wasteful industrial pollution like methane, benzene and other dangerous pollutants into our air — Almost 10 million [metric] tons each year.
-Industrial pollution leaks and venting from oil and natural gas wells, pipelines, tanks and other equipment costs billions of dollars' every year — and wastes the amount of gas it takes to power 7 million homes.
+Every day, the oil and gas industry leaks dangerous and wasteful industrial pollution like methane, benzene and other dangerous pollutants into our air — more than 8 million metric tons each year.
+Industrial pollution leaks and is vented and flared from oil and natural gas wells, pipelines, tanks and other equipment costs billions of dollars' every year — and wastes the amount of gas it takes to power over 5 million homes.

-The oil and natural gas sector is the nation's largest source of methane, which is a potent climate pollutant more than 80 times as powerful as carbon dioxide on a 20 year timeframe.
+The oil and natural gas sector is the nation's largest source of methane, a potent climate pollutant more than 80 times as powerful as carbon dioxide on a 20 year time frame.
 Oil and gas sources also emit other dangerous pollutants that harm Americans' health, including smog-forming volatile organic compounds and cancer-causing pollutants like benzene.

-In May 2016 the EPA finalized the first ever standards to reduce methane pollution from new and modified sources in the oil and gas industry.
-This was a crucial step, but doesn’t protect the millions of Americans across the country who live near oil and gas operations on federal and tribal lands.
+In May 2016 the Environmental Protection Agency (EPA) finalized the first ever standards to reduce methane pollution from new and modified sources in the oil and gas industry.
+Later in 2016 the Bureau of Land Management (BLM) established common sense standards to reduce wasteful leaks, venting, and flaring from oil and gas operations on federal and tribal lands.

-The oil and natural gas industry has rapidly expanded without important public health and environmental protections, and further action is needed to protect the health and safety of our citizens.
+Until recently, the oil and natural gas industry has rapidly expanded without important public health and environmental protections.
+We need to protect our safeguards; our communities are counting on them.